• Skip to primary navigation

 The rice cooks entirely while baking in the oven.
 It absorbs all the flavors from the chicken broth and the seasonings on the chicken itself.
 There's no canned soup in this recipe - and if you use homemade chicken broth, there are no processed ingredients at all.

-Don't be intimidated by the long list of ingredients and the lengthy cook time.
+Don't be intimidated by the long list of ingredients and the lengthy cooking time.
 This casserole comes together easily and once it's in the oven, you have very little to do.
 The oven does all the work.

 A display of white rice, raw chicken, carrots, celery onion and parsley on a white surface.